Secession in the United States: Disputed legality of unilateral secession

 The Constitution does not directly mention secession.
 The legality of secession was hotly debated in the 19th century.
 Although the Federalist Party briefly explored New England secession during the War of 1812, secession became associated with Southern states as the North's industrial power increased.
-In the modern day, the Supreme Court has consistently interpreted the Constitution to be an "indestructible" union.
-However, this stance was largely not developed until the Post-Civil War period.
 The Articles of Confederation state that the Union is "perpetual"; the U.S. Constitution declares its purpose is to form a "more perfect union" than the Articles of Confederation.
-Other scholars, while not necessarily disagreeing that the secession is illegal, point out that sovereignty is often de facto an "extralegal" question.
+Some scholars, while not necessarily disagreeing that the secession is illegal, point out that sovereignty is often de facto an "extralegal" question.
 Had the Confederacy won, any illegality of its actions under U.S. law would have been rendered irrelevant, just as the undisputed illegality of American rebellion under the British law of 1775 was rendered irrelevant.
 Thus, these scholars argue, the illegality of unilateral secession was not firmly de facto established until the Union won the Civil War; in this view, the legal question was resolved at Appomattox.